Chart Color Schemes

 Concord - Mortlake - Cabarita's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Concord-Mortlake-Cabarita.
-Both young and old age cohorts have low prevalence of common health conditions.
+Both young and old age cohorts exhibit low prevalence of common health conditions.

 Frequently Asked Questions - Health